Cervical Disc Replacement Surgery

 - Physical therapy

-Like with many medical conditions, intervention is key in preserving the health of your spinal cord and the discs that support it.
+Like with many medical conditions, intervention is key in preserving the health of the many structures that make up the spinal column.
 If you notice any prolonged neck pain or stiffness, contact your doctor right away.

 Other signs you may need a cervical disc replacement: